aesadin/Bank-Account/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This App will take a name and starting amount from the user and let them deposit or withdraw from their account._

 ## Setup/Installation Requirements